Metarhizium: Locust control

 In the 1990s, the LUBILOSA research programme proved that M. acridum in its spore form was effective in killing locusts and other members of the Acrididea families with no deleterious effects found in field trials on any nontarget species except for the domesticated silk worm Bombyx mori.
 It is currently produced as a biopesticide under the name Novacrid by the company Eléphant Vert in their factory in Meknès, Morocco.
-The same company recently (2019) obtained the licence to produce and market the original product developed by LUBILOSA, which is called Green Muscle.
+In 2019, the same company obtained the licence to produce and market the original product developed by LUBILOSA, which is called Green Muscle.
 A third product, Green Guard, is produced by BASF of Australia for the control of Australian plague locusts and wingless grasshoppers.

 Mosquito control

-In 2025, scientists developed a genetically engineered a strain of the Metarhizium fungus by inserting a longifolene-synthesizing gene from pine trees into its genome to continuously emit the compound longifolene, which is a sweet, woodsy scent that naturally attracts mosquitoes.
+In 2025, scientists developed a genetically engineered strain of the Metarhizium fungus by inserting a longifolene-synthesizing gene from pine trees into its genome to continuously emit the compound longifolene, which is a sweet, woodsy scent that naturally attracts mosquitoes.
 Prior to the modification, the fungus only emitted longifolene as a secondary infection strategy, after an insect that has randomly encountered its spores dies.
-The fungus. can be grown on inexpensive materials, such as rice or wheat and then placed in specially designed traps.
+The fungus can be grown on inexpensive materials, such as rice or wheat and then placed in specially designed traps.
 The fungal spores were lethal to 90–100% of mosquitoes in laboratory trials.